EPA Launches National Electronic Hazardous Waste Tracking System | US EPA

 EPA Launches National Electronic Hazardous Waste Tracking System

-DALLAS – (June 29, 2018) Tomorrow, the U.S. Environmental Protection Agency (EPA) will launch the Hazardous Waste Electronic Manifest System (e-Manifest).
+WASHINGTON (July 2, 2018) — The U.S. Environmental Protection Agency (EPA) has launched the Hazardous Waste Electronic Manifest System (e-Manifest).
 The system will improve access to higher quality and more timely hazardous waste shipment data and save industry and states valuable time and resources to the tune of $90 million annually.

 "Creation of the e-Manifest system demonstrates EPA’s commitment to innovation and robust collaboration with states and the private sector," said EPA Administrator Scott Pruitt.
 "Through this extensive modernization of the hazardous waste program, the e-Manifest system will significantly reduce regulatory burdens and save businesses and states valuable time and resources, while improving protection of human health and the environment."